-Zero-Training AI™ in C#:
+Zero-Training AI™

-Intelligence Without Data, Training, or Models
+Intelligence Without

 Additional information, live demos, and source code are available here: